CodrixWorkspace/KnowledgeBase/articles/spring_boot_gradle.md

 }
 ```

-## Main Application Class
+## Creating the Main Application Class

-The main application class in a Spring Boot project serves as the entry point for the application.
+The main application class in a Spring Boot project is the entry point for the application.
 It contains the main method, which starts the Spring Boot application and initializes its runtime environment.

-- Create a package of your choice under the `src\main\java` folder. (eg: `org.techspark`)
+- Create a package of your choice under the `src\main\java` folder. (e.g., `org.techspark`)
-- Under the newly created package create a new java class file `Application.java` with below content
+- Under the newly created package, create a new Java class file `Application.java` with the following content:

 ```java
 package org.techspark;